 Node.js vs Python: Comparison & Applications in Real Life

 When it comes to backend development, Node.js and Python are two of the most popular choices out there.
 With so many technologies to pick from, it can be tough for developers to find the right tech stack that ensures their applications are robust and scalable.
-In this blog, we'll take a closer look at both Node.js and Python. .
+In this comprehensive guide, we'll take a closer look at both Node.js and Python.
 Both have strong ecosystems, although their specific use cases vary depending on the project requirements.
 This article covers what Node.js and Python are, compares them on several parameters, and will help you decide which is better for your next project.

 What is Node.js?